 Video doorbell – Video doorbells are made to show you who’s at your door without leaving your couch to answer it.
 When your video doorbell detects motion or sound, it will automatically send a push notification to alert you that someone’s at your door and a live view from the doorbell’s camera.
 Some video doorbells allow you to send a pre-recorded message telling guests your unavailable and many include two-way audio to speak to guests using your smartphone.

-ADT is known for its high-quality customer service, affordable package prices and advanced equipment.
-All ADT packages include 24/7 professional monitoring with professionals ready to alert authorities if an alarm is triggered at your home.
-Monthly monitoring costs from ADT start at $28.99/mo.* and increase with higher packages.
-ADT’s available features include mobile control via the ADT Pulse® mobile app, email and text alerts, home automation capability, live and stored clips from indoor and outdoor video cameras and more.
+ADT Home Security is known for its high-quality customer service, affordable package prices and advanced equipment.
+All ADT security packages include 24/7 professional monitoring with professionals ready to alert authorities if an alarm is triggered at your home.
+ADT home monitoring costs range from $28.99/mo.* to $50.99/mo.* depending on which security package you choose.
+ADT’s home security features include mobile control via the ADT Pulse® mobile app, email and text alerts, home automation capability, live and stored clips from indoor and outdoor security cameras and more.

-Founded in Utah in the 1990s, Vivint Smart Home Security is known for its unique security equipment.
+Vivint Smart Home Security is known for its unique security equipment.
 The company creates a lot of its own smart devices, and even has its own smart thermostat.
 Vivint’s monitoring system is 100% wireless and much of this top-tier equipment is offered even in basic packages.
+Vivint enables homeowners to customize their home security systems while providing professional installation.

 SimpliSafe is known for its dedication to helping homeowners take control of their security.
 With award-winning home security solutions, SimpliSafe offers a number of packages that you can choose from based on your needs.